Lap Band Information

 With obesity reaching epidemic proportions, the search for safe and effective treatment options has taken on a heightened sense of urgency.
 While diet, exercise and medication continue to be the first line of defense in treating the disease, studies indicate that morbidly obese patients will not achieve long-term weight loss through dietary and behavioral modifications alone.
 Surgery remains the best hope for those patients convinced that the improved health effects associated with weight loss will be worth the operative risk.

-In an effort to develop a new surgical option that eliminates many of the known associated operative risks and provide unique benefits compared to more invasive surgical treatments for obesity, the LapBand System and Realize Band have been developed to meet those needs.
+In an effort to develop a new surgical option that eliminates many of the known associated operative risks and provide unique benefits compared to more invasive surgical treatments for obesity, the LapBand System have been developed to meet those needs.
 The Laparoscopic Adjustable Gastric Banding approach to sustained weight loss has a growing number of leading surgeons around the world hail as an optimal surgical alternative for improved health and enhanced quality of life with less operative risk.

 *Most people lose between one-third and two-thirds of their excess weight with the help of the gastric banding.
-It is important to remember that the LAP-BAND Surgery or Realize Band are an aid to support you in achieving lasting results by limiting food intake, reducing appetite and slowing digestion.
+It is important to remember that the LAP-BAND Surgery is an aid to support you in achieving lasting results by limiting food intake, reducing appetite and slowing digestion.
 However, for the ultimate success of the operation it is very important that you play an active part in the effort to lose weight and keep it off by adopting a different lifestyle and eating patterns.

 Watch Before & After Lap Band Surgery Testimonials